 Splashin' Safari is one of the biggest and best water parks in the nation.
 And it's free.

 Well, sort of free.
 It's included with admission to Holiday World, the holiday-themed park adjacent to Splashin' Safari.
-Since it is not a standalone water park, it makes the fact that is among largest and finest water parks all the more impressive.
+Since it is not a standalone water park, it makes the fact that is among the country’s largest and finest water parks all the more impressive.
 (If you are planning a visit, be sure to bring dry clothes to enjoy Holiday World's incredible coasters and other attractions; likewise, folks planning to visit Holiday World should remember to pack a bathing suit.)
 Splashin' Safari easily makes the list of the best water parks at theme parks.

 When the approximately 1/3-mile-long Wildebeest opened in 2010, it captured the title.
 It uses linear induction motors to propel its rafts uphill.
-Wildebeest reaches a top speed of around 25 mph, includes two tunnels (a Holiday World staple), and last two minutes and 30 seconds.
+Wildebeest reaches a top speed of around 25 mph, includes two tunnels (a Holiday World staple on its dry coasters), and lasts two minutes and 30 seconds.
 In 2012, Splashin' Safari opened Mammoth and broke its own record.
 The newer water coaster exceeds Wildebeest by about 50 feet in length.
 It, too, uses linear induction motors and offers a thrilling ride.

 The towering 102-foot tall ZOOMbabwe, among the world's tallest enclosed water slides, is another one of the park's featured rides and is a real winner.
 Riders experience much of its ride in the dark.
 Other attractions included Bakuli, a bowl ride, the Jungle Racer mat racing slide, and the Zinga funnel ride.